 Getting into difficulties with your mortgage payments can happen easily.
-Falling into debt is often the result of a change in your circumstances; illness, a loss of hours, a cut in overtime or a relationship breakdown.
+Falling into debt is often the result of a change in your circumstances, including illness, a loss of hours, a cut in overtime or a relationship breakdown.
 Your home can be repossessed if you fall behind on your mortgage, but getting the right help can prevent that from happening.

 It’s important that you address any problems you may be having as soon as possible.
 The worst thing you can do is ignore the problem.